Chongqing Chongqing, China Travel Guide

 Restaurants: Breakfast early (6:00-7:00 AM); lunch around 11:30 AM; dinner into late evening.
 Attractions/Museums: Typically 9:00 AM - 5:00 PM or 6:00 PM.
 Many museums close Mondays.

-Planning your travels to avoid major public holidays is advisable if possible, as transportation, accommodation, and attractions become extremely crowded and more expensive.
+Planning your travels to avoid major public holidays is advisable where you can, as transportation, accommodation, and attractions become extremely crowded and more expensive.

 Some attractions might have reduced hours in the off-peak period (winter).
 Always confirm specific opening times on official websites or reliable travel apps, especially around holidays.